 The Evolution of the Machines

 By the 1930s, a whole new industry had evolved.
-Even without having computers at their disposal, it was now possible to collect, store, and process all sorts of data using equipment that could do simple things like sort cards, read and punch new cards, and total columns of batches of cards.
+Predating business computers by some twenty years, it was now possible to collect, store, and process all sorts of data using equipment that could do simple things like sort cards, read and punch new cards, and total columns of batches of cards.